 Quick and Easy DIY Raspberry Trellis

 How to create an easy raspberry trellis for autumn-fruiting raspberries.
 It’s an H-shaped frame that gives support to wide beds of raspberries and is very easy to build.
-Also tips for alternative designs depending on planting style and raspberry type.
+Also included is a DIY video and tips for alternative raspberry trellis designs depending on planting style and berry type.

 How to create an easy raspberry trellis for autumn-fruiting raspberries, and tips for alternative designs depending on planting style and raspberry type #diygarden #growraspberries #gardeningtips

 When I took on a new plot at the allotment (community garden), it already had a raspberry patch.
 A previous tenant had created it, and I’d admired it for years as I walked past on my way to my own growing space.
 In spring, lime-green leaves and new canes would shoot up from the ground, and by late summer, they’d be dripping with yellow and red berries.
 The plants didn’t have a raspberry trellis supporting them, though, and it was something that could have helped them.
-More than once, I had to walk over canes knocked down by the wind.
+I’ve had to walk over canes knocked down by the wind more than once.

-Eventually, the plot became available, and I took it on since it was in a better position at the top of the field.
-There wasn’t much on the land other than overgrown weeds, but those raspberries were still there.
+Eventually, the plot became available, and I took it on since it was better positioned at the top of the field.
+There wasn’t much on the land besides overgrown weeds, but those raspberries were still there.
 Though they’d been pretty good at supporting themselves, the garden is in an exposed place, and when summer storms whip through, the raspberry patch can be left flattened.
-To take care of the plants better and increase productivity, I decided to build a raspberry trellis.
+To care for the plants better and increase productivity, I built a raspberry trellis.

 How a Raspberry Trellis Works

 Though some raspberries are considered self-supporting, most grow five-foot-tall canes that benefit from supports.
-Supports in the form of raspberry trellises made of wood or metal stakes with wire or twine run between to give the plants something to lean against.
+Supports like raspberry trellises made of wood or metal stakes with wire or twine run between to give the plants something to lean against.
 In calm weather, the structures gently hold the raspberries in place.
 In windy weather, they stop the plants from being whipped to the ground.

 How to create an easy raspberry trellis for autumn-fruiting raspberries, and tips for alternative designs depending on planting style and raspberry type #diygarden #growraspberries #gardeningtips